allenthich/mt-backend/README.md

     - `password: String` (required): The password of the user

 ## Project Structure
-The API follows a route/component-based colocation structure.
+The API follows a route/component-based colocation structure. `_` prefixed folders are excluded from Vercel deployment configuring them as Serverless functions. `api` is a mandatory Vercel-specific folder name restriction for Serverless functions.
 ```
-├── api
+├── api                 // Build output for Vercel deployment
+├── _api                // Source
 │   ├── auth            // Authentication, login
 │   ├── registration
 │   ├── tasks